HUMSI — Human Security Initiative

 Approximately 1,000 Central American children, including dozens in California, are at risk of deportation before completing immigration court proceedings.
 The government removed 76 Guatemalan children from shelters over Labor Day weekend and placed them on a plane to Guatemala, but a federal judge blocked the flight.
 Attorneys report the government is expanding removal efforts to include children from Honduras and El Salvador.

-Guardian investigation reveals abuse, neglect at Alexandria deportation facility
+Guardian investigation documents systemic medical neglect and abuse at Alexandria deportation facility

 Child care workers in D.C. go underground amid ICE crackdown